Drew Stanton Reportedly Played with Fully Torn ACL This Season

 So proud of the way the team competed today.
 Showed a lot of character all day.
 Especially @drewstanton, he has the heart of a champion.
 Played the last two weeks for his brothers despite an ACL tear.
 Love ya man!!2018-1-1 02:17:06

 Stanton missed five games with a sprained right knee suffered in Week 10 against the Seahawks.
-He was replaced by Blaine Gabbert until he returned against the New York Giants in Week 16.
+He was replaced by Blaine Gabbert until Stanton returned against the New York Giants in Week 16.

 Stanton previously sprained the MCL in his right knee late in the 2014 season.